julianacornett/flatfish-hypoxia-manuscript/README.md

 # flatfish-hypoxia-manuscript
-This repository includes all data, lab protocols, and R scripts associated with the manuscript **"Hypoxia in nursery habitats impairs metabolic performance of juvenile flatfishes"** (*update title*) by Juliana Cornett, Scott Hamilton, and Cheryl Logan.
+This repository includes all data, lab protocols, and R scripts associated with the manuscript **"Physiological responses to hypoxia differ between co-occurring juvenile flatfishes"** by Juliana Cornett, Scott Hamilton, and Cheryl Logan.
 This repository is organized into the following folders:

 ## [Protocols](Protocols)